-Every day, Emma asks me, “What are we doing tomorrow?”
+Every day, my daughter asks me, “What are we doing tomorrow?”
 She still has two more weeks of preschool but I can only imagine how often I’m going to get that question once school finally comes to an end.

 It can be a challenge keeping kids busy in the summer; kids like to be busy!
 There are tons of amusement parks that we like to visit but that can put a serious dent in your budget, so I thought I’d put together a few ideas that cost nothing – other than maybe putting some gas in your car.